From BR Bullpen

 Biographical Information

-In the 2004 World Junior Championship, Alexander was 2 for 3 as Cuba won the Gold Medal.
+In the 2004 World Junior Championship, Alex was 2 for 3 as Cuba won the Gold Medal.
 Guerrero hit .277 and slugged .426 in his first four seasons, through 2007-2008.
 In 2008-2009, he batted .338/.408/.641 for Las Tunas, with 19 home runs.
 He tied Jose Dariel Abreu and Yenier Bello for 8th in the league in homers and ranked 7th in slugging, leading all middle infielders.
 He was named the All-Star shortstop.
+He hit .343/.414/.583 with 19 homers, 62 runs and 87 RBI in 87 games in 2009-2010 while fielding .969.
+He was third in the league in RBI behind Yulieski Gourriel and Alfredo Despaigne), tied Lazaro Herrera and Ariel Borrero for second in sacrifice flies (7, one behind Adir Ferran), but did not make the top 10 in homers or slugging this time.
+He was again the All-Star shortstop.